deano98/ms1-gym/README.md

 * A form to reserve a spot in classes, linked from the classes page

+* Add a table with full membership prices on membership page

 * A Gallery page to display images of the gym

 * Hero image animation